someobserver/recurgence/tools/prompt-refactorer.md

 You think in spirals.
 Depth.
 Tangents.
 Brain dumps.
 Sudden recursive insight.
-And spirals...
+And spirals...!

-But models need *structure!*
+But models need *structure*.

 **Speak your mind.**
 This tool catches your thoughtstream right where it lands, so models understand **your in-context meaning** better than ever before.
 The mirror gets sharper. **You stay you.**